cdiniz/airflow-elt-poc/README.md

 choose from existing sources when prompted

-get env vars from 'source env.sh'
+get env vars from 'source dev-env.sh'

 mark src as Sources Root